July 2013, Delhi

 If you come up to the terrace early morning, you’ll see an old gentleman on the rooftop directly opposite, welcoming the day with a cigarette at sunrise.
 Always just the one cigarette, after his last drag, he’ll stretch and plod inside for his morning cuppa.
 The apartment on our right has had a steady stream of expats.
 During the first year, there were the gaggle of white boys who seemed to have perpetually misplaced their shirts both during summer and winter.
 The only interaction we had with them was during Holi when their eggs and water balloons would unerringly find their marks while ours would falter halfway, to our intense embarrassment.
 The Lost (Shirt) Boys gave way to the Staid Couple who always threw interesting parties with bad music.
 They had a black and white canine horror which was the bane of all the girls on the street and would try to hump everything that moved.
 Three years of living next door to pigeon breeders has not alleviated my phobia of pigeons.
 I think it’s the perturbing 360 degree turning heads and beady eyes.
 It’s beautiful, however to watch the handlers climb up to the cages, form silhouettes against the sunset and call the pigeons with low, musical cries of ‘Aaao, aaao’.

-The apartment, for the lack of a better word, comfortably accommodates 7 people but houses 20, inclusive of the Help/caretaker and her son.
-Also, I think it may be an illegal commercial establishment.
+The apartment, for the lack of a better word, can comfortably accommodate 5 people but in its incarnation as a PG it houses 20, inclusive of the Help/caretaker and her son.
+I also think it may be an unregistered commercial establishment.
 I vaguely remember when our air conditioners were removed and large calendars of Hindu deities were pasted over the gaping holes, in preparation for a tax raid.

 The Help possesses the unique ability to translate my Hindi monosyllables into evocative sentences.
 We communicate through a smattering of English and Hindi monosyllables and charades.
 With a penchant for the dramatic, when she talks, her hands mime gestures, her eyes widen and her tone modulates according to her anecdote.
 On a winter day over a plate of pakoras, she told me about her village in Nepal and her mum’s green thumb and gesturing enthusiastically to highlight the profusion of produce back in her hometown.
 The Help’s back-story is intriguing.
 All of us are privy to her doomed love affair (tired of waiting for her, he got married last year.
 They still talk furtively at night and she receives mysterious gifts periodically from her ‘friend’) but stories about her husband vary on the theme of tragedy.
 To one girl, she confessed that he was in a mental asylum.
 To another, she said that he died in an accident.
 On my last night, while she was teaching me how to make paranthas and chapattis -mine remain woefully flat and just refuse to puff-she wistfully told me that her husband was an excellent cook and made the best lemon chicken she had ever tasted.
 She knows that whenever I potter about in the kitchen at night, she’ll find a bowl of pasta or chicken waiting for her in the fridge and she reciprocates by keeping some sabzi aside whenever she cooks for herself.
 She steps in to the role of surrogate nurse when any of us fall sick, administering an inedible watery dhal-rice concoction called kitchidi which all of Delhi seems to swear by, in times of sickness.